Nordgaren/embre/README.md

 > Right now I want to support as many AES encryption methods as I can, and make macros for each, maybe.
 > I would like to figure out a way to get the AES resource functions to be const compile time methods.
 Add embedded resource handling, maybe.
 > I also want the user to be able to define their own implementation for the encryption/decryption process.
 For example the AESCrypter trait can be implemented for a user defined type, and then used in the `AESResource<'a, T, C: AESCrypter>`type, and the program will use the implementation the user defined.
 This way the user could handle things differently, or use a different encryption library, for whatever reason.

+## Thank You
+[RoseHasANose](https://github.com/largenumberhere) - Thank you for the LitBytes parser code for the import macros, and helping me figure out how to parse arguments the way I want them!